YanLieb/docker-wplocal/README.md

 # docker-wplocal

-A basic docker compose for local WordPress development Contains the docker WordPress image, a MariaDB database for the volume and a PMA admin.
+A basic docker compose for local WordPress development, with Php, Nginx, MariaDB and PhpMyAdmin